zezhou/CarND-Advanced-Lane-Lines/writeup.md

 #### 1. Briefly discuss any problems / issues you faced in your implementation of this project.
 Where will your pipeline likely fail?
 What could you do to make it more robust?

-Here I'll talk about the approach I took, what techniques I used, what worked and why, where the pipeline might fail and how I might improve it if I were going to pursue this project further.

 When I do the 'pipeline function' job, I first put all thresholds function together to process images.
 However I found the result is not good enough and the process speed is slow.
 Here is the result:

 [pipeline_with_all]: ./output_images/pipeline_with_all.png "pipeline with all"
 ![alt text][pipeline_with_all]

 I found that the less thresholds would improve the process speed and accuracy because of the combined operator '|'.
-And I changed the combined method reducing it to 2 thresholds, and the result was more robust.
+And I changed the combined method by reducing it to 2 thresholds.
+The new result was more robust, and the process speed was more fast.
 Here is the new result:

-[pipeline_with_lb]: ./output_images/pipeline_with_lb.png "pipeline with lb"
 ![alt text][pipeline_with_lb]